Part 2: Millennials and Credit Unions

 Things credit unions should know about Millennials:

 - Millennials are approaching adulthood in ways we haven’t seen in earlier generations.
 They are willing to sacrifice, take risks, work together, move back home, and take on multiple challenges to get where they want to go.
-Stable careers and steady paychecks aren’t what drive them.
+Stable careers and steady paychecks aren’t what drives them.
 Finding happiness, a sense of accomplishment, opportunities for innovative thinking, and a feeling of social responsibility in their work and lives is key.

 - When it comes to building their financial futures, they just aren’t really thinking about credit unions yet.
 In fact, a recent FICO survey found 20% of consumers between the ages of 18 and 34 use a credit union as their primary financial institution and only 10% use one as their preferred financial institution.

 - Community matters as much as technology, and vice versa.
-Thanks to strong connections to community, Millennials generally want to support their locally-owned businesses, like credit unions and community banks.
+Thanks to strong connections to the community, Millennials generally want to support their locally-owned businesses, like credit unions and community banks.
 But growing up in a world shaped by technology means they also want the convenience that big banks offer.
 Technology, mobility, and convenience, plus strong mission and values, are critical to them.
 Luckily, credit unions are becoming more tech-savvy, agile and can now do everything or almost everything big banks can do, and then some.

 - Credit unions align with well with Millennial values.
 There’s a real opportunity for credit unions to expand their reach into this demographic.
-Especially as credit union’s tend to excel in the categories more important to Millennials: customer service and respect, ease and convenience, lower interest rates, and a good source for information on the basics of personal finance.
+Especially as credit unions tend to excel in the categories more important to Millennials: customer service and respect, ease and convenience, lower interest rates, and a good source for information on the basics of personal finance.
 There is also a natural alignment between the values of Millennials and the mission of community banks and credit unions.

 Tips for customizing your communications for Millennials: